FIWARE/tutorials.Administrating-XACML/README.md

 ## PEP - Policy Execution Point

-When using advanced authorization (level 3),  a policy execution point sends the an authorization request to he relevant domain endpoint within Authzforce, providing all of the information necessary for Authzforce to provide a judgement.
+When using advanced authorization (level 3),  a policy execution point sends the an authorization request to he relevant domain endpoint within **Authzforce**, providing all of the information necessary for **Authzforce** to provide a judgement.
 Details of the interaction can be found in the [previous tutorial](https://github.com/Fiware/tutorials.XACML-Access-Rules).

-The full code to supply each request to Authzforce can be found within the tutorials'
+The full code to supply each request to **Authzforce** can be found within the tutorials'
 [Git Repository](https://github.com/Fiware/tutorials.Step-by-Step/blob/master/context-provider/lib/azf.js)